 Not accepted for major or minor credit.
 This course is an introduction to the basic principles of biology focusing on humans as biological creatures.
-Topics include anatomy and physiology, physical fitness, nutrition, genetics, health, disease, human evolution, and human ecology.
+Topics include anatomy and physiology, physical fitness, nutrition. genetics, health, disease, human evolution, and human ecology.
 Lecture only.
 Meets the GEP requirement for Wellness.
+3.000 Biology GEP, Elective credit.

-BIO 110: MEDICAL TERMINOLOGY
+BIO 110 : MEDICAL TERMINOLOGY